-He has been rated in Band 1 in Chambers for Medical Negligence work and praised in the directories for his attention to detail, meticulous preparation and ability to innovate.
+He has been rated in the legal directories for several categories (including commercial litigation, professional regulation, medical negligence and personal injury) and praised in the directories for his attention to detail, meticulous preparation and ability to innovate.

 Andrew obtained a qualification in Arbitration from Aberdeen University in 2017, and is a member of the Chartered Institute of Arbitrators.
 He has appeared in arbitration hearings, and regularly provides advice to clients on contractual matters with a view to protecting their position in arbitration issues.
 In 2018, he attended the Southampton University Maritime Law Short Course providing him with a solid grounding on matters of international trade and shipping law, including insurance issues, jurisdiction, charterparties, limitation, towage and wreckage and all other aspects of shipping and maritime law.